-In the light of these facts, in late 2010 MELIAH RAGE reunited with Paul Souza for the recording of their next full-length CD "Dead To The World", but also the band's first ever cover song, "Halo Of Flies" (originally on ALICE COOPER's 1971 classic "Killer" LP).
-This tune will be added as a bonus cut on the remixed version of the band's 2004 album to be released by Screaming Ferret/Metro City Records under the title "Barely Human Remix" in 2011.
+In the light of these facts, in late 2010 MELIAH RAGE reunited with Paul Souza for the recording of their next full-length CD "Dead to the World", but also the band's first ever cover song, "Halo of Flies" (originally on ALICE COOPER's 1971 classic "Killer" LP), for which they filmed a video clip.

 USA (Boston, MA), 1987

 Marc Lopes (vocals)